 Hakone – Kyoto.
-We leave the mountains behind and travel by bullet train this morning and make our way to Kyoto, the former imperial capital of Japan.
-Spend the afternoon meandering through the quaint hillside streets until you reach the Kiyomzu Temple, one of the most celebrated temples in the country.
-Marvel at the wooden stage, built without the use of nails, which houses the eleven faced, thousand-armed Kannon statue.
-This evening attend a live geisha performance in the famous Gion district, with other performances including puppet shows, tea ceremonies and more.
-The remainder of the evening is at your leisure to walk down the dimly lit Pontocho Alley, and sip on some sake in one of the bars overlooking the river and simply watch the world go by.
+We leave the mountains behind and travel by bullet train this morning to Kyoto, the former imperial capital of Japan.
+Spend the afternoon meandering through the quaint hillside streets until we reach the Kiyomzu Temple, one of the most celebrated temples in the country.
+Marvel at the wooden stage, built without the use of nails which houses the eleven faced, thousand-armed Kannon statue.
+This evening is at your leisure, opt to attend a live geisha performance in the famous Gion district, or walk down lantern illuminated Pontocho Alley and sip on some sake in one of the many bars overlooking the river and watch the world go by.

 Journey time: Hakone - Kyoto (approx 3.5 hours)

 Today we focus on the spectacular scenery of Kyoto.
 We begin with a boat trip in traditional wooden rafts along the Hozugawa River, which was originally used to transport many of the supplies that built many of Osaka and Kyoto’s famous temples and castles.
 Experience the rush of the rapids and cruise along the ravine and the Arashiyama Hills.
 We then hike through a maze of bamboo paths in Arashiyama bamboo forest, until we reach the monkey park where we have the opportunity to feed these amazing creatures from the safety of our own cage while they roam free in their natural environment.